Markus-Hefner/Portfolio-Project-5/README.md

 Fork this repo.

-In your forked churnometer repo click on the green Code button.
+In your forked repo click on the green Code button.

 Then, from the Codespaces tab, click Create codespace on main.